noelstriangle/JavaScouting2/README.md

 #### Minor changes

-Instead of displaying data in sentences (shown in an above pic), we now use charts.
+Instead of displaying data in sentences (shown in an above pic), we now use *charts*.

 Team data: